malanchristiansen/portfolio/README.md

 ## Github: [repository](https://github.com/malanchristiansen/portfolio)

-# Welcome to my portfolio page!
+# Welcome to my portfolio assignment!

 ### Description

 - **Purpose:**

-  - This portfolio assignment is created to utilised my skills learned in the first part of the web developmnet bootcamp with Coder Academy 2021
+  - This portfolio assignment is created to utilise my skills learned in the first part of the web developmnet bootcamp with Coder Academy 2021

 - **Functionality / features:**
   - There will be 4 functionalities showing the homepage, a section about me including my resume, a blog session for posting when I continue my journey as a developer.
 Lastly, there will be a contact page for potential employers to reach out.